Sainaimesha-alanka/PRODIGY_ml_02/README.md

 Used Jupiter Notebook for Python Coding.

 Techniques:
-The following techniques are implemented in this project:

-K-means clustering algorithm
+K-means clustering algorithm technique is implemented in this project.